Invarti/sdecardcreator/README.md

 * [Game-icons.net](http://game-icons.net/)

-All of the scripts are being called via cdn.<br />
+All of the above scripts are being called via a content delivery network (CDN).<br />
-If you want to run this application offline you'll need to locally reference those libraries.
+If you want to run this application offline then you will need to download and locally reference each of these libraries.

 ## License